 - keyboard_arrow_right Educating attendees on what was in it for them (easier registration and check-in) if they participated

-- keyboard_arrow_right Prompting registrants for a human face and high-quality image if a lesser one was uploaded
+- keyboard_arrow_right Prompting registrants for a high-quality headshot if a lesser one was uploaded

 The event was the third use of facial recognition software for Keller Williams, and they wanted to increase adoption and the quality of the images submitted to make the use of the technology much more effective.

-Many uploaded images weren’t suitable for the facial recognition tool.
+Many of the uploaded images weren’t suitable for the facial recognition service.

 Registered attendees: 1,360

 Opt-in rate: 49%

 KW collected pictures online and with a follow-up email campaign.
 The email campaign included a button prompting registered attendees to submit their headshot.
 Clicking on the button linked users to a custom-branded microsite developed by Zenus.

 This microsite welcomed the attendees by name and offered two options to submit a photo:

 Uploaded images underwent a quick quality check to ensure they matched the standards for accurate face recognition.